 DSLRs and mirrorless cameras offer a lot of flexibility if you have the money and time to bother with multiple interchangeable lenses.
 But for those who need a one-size-fits-all solution to multiple photographic challenges, Sony’s RX10 IV may be the answer.
-At $1,700, it isn’t exactly cheap for what is, essentially, a very advanced point-and-shoot.
-But you get a lot for your money with the RX10 IV.
+At around $1,700, it isn’t exactly cheap for what is essentially a very advanced point-and-shoot, but you get a lot for your money with the RX10 IV.

-First up is the 20MP 1-inch-type sensor, the same “stacked” CMOS unit from the RX100 V (and the same general technology as employed in the Sony A9).
+First up is the 20MP 1-inch-type sensor, the same “stacked” sensor from the RX100 series (and the same general technology employed on a larger scale in the beefy Sony A9 mirrorless camera).
 That means great image quality and blazing-fast performance.
 How fast?
-Try 24 fps — yes, even faster than the A9.
+Try 24 frames per second — yes, even faster than the A9.

 That sensor is matched with a massive 24-600mm (full-frame equivalent) f/2.4-4 zoom lens.
-While it’s the same optics as the RX10 III, autofocus performance has been improved, with Sony advertising the fastest AF speed for its class, taking just 0.03 seconds to acquire focus.
+While those are the same optics as the RX10 III, autofocus performance has been improved, with Sony advertising the fastest AF speed for its class at just 0.03 seconds to acquire focus.
 That’s thanks to a Hybrid AF system that combines 315 phase-detection points with standard contrast detection.

 Our full Sony RX10 IV review